DeviaVir/zenbot/README.md

 Zenbot is a hobby project for me and I'm sorry that I can't devote myself full-time to it.
 Since I'm getting busier, development may slow down a bit from here, so please be patient if issues aren't fixed right away.

+## Questions
+Please ask questions related to zenbot on stackoverflow.
+The tag is [zenbot](https://stackoverflow.com/questions/tagged/zenbot).

 ## Description

 Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.
 It features: